 Develop Employee Resource Groups

-Employee Resource Groups are employee-led groups within an organization whose aim is to foster a diverse and inclusive workplace that aligns with business goals.
+Employee Resource Groups are employee-led groups within an organization aiming to foster a diverse and inclusive workplace that aligns with business goals.
 These ERGs offer a chance for diverse groups to network and socialize, work on professional development, and raise awareness of relevant issues.

 Currently, 90 percent of the Fortune 500 have ERGs in their workforce.
 But the vast majority of ERG leaders say they are underutilized and underfunded.